mousaab-vtrx/Intelly2.0.0/README.md

 # UV Reactor Ops Center

-This `README.md` is the current source of truth for the repo.
-It consolidates the project-owned Markdown that was previously split across architecture notes, verification docs, quickstarts, redesign summaries, and cleanup notes.

-Some older `.md` files in this repository were written at different stages of the project and are no longer fully aligned with the code.
-They are still useful as historical context, but this document reflects the current implementation as it exists in the repo today.

 ## What This Project Is

 This repository contains a UV reactor monitoring and operator-assistance stack with four main parts: